xalaida/laravel-translatable/README.md

 # Laravel Translatable
-The package add provides possibility to translate your Eloquent models into different languages with no pain.
+The package provides possibility to translate your Eloquent models into different languages using a single database table.

 ## Features
 - Simple and intuitive API
 - No need to rewrite existing migrations, models or views
 - Storing all translations in the single 'translations' table
-- Works with model accessors & mutators
+- Works with model accessors & mutators & casts, even with JSON.
-- Works with model casts (even with JSON structures)
 - Works with route model binding
 - Eager loads only needed translations
-- Well suitable for already existing projects
 - Provides useful events
-- Removes translations of deleted models (respecting soft deletes)
 - Allows using with models that use UUID primary keys